NTMDev-2/ASTLang/README.md

 Bonus: ASTLang comes with a simple vector creator and simulator

 You can check the branch `classes` for a backup version of the project.

+All currently open issues will be fixed in one update.
+The updates notes (here in the README) will include the fix.
+You can also just check the `Issues` page for an update on the bug.